FRONT-research-group/NEF/README.md

 ## Initialization & Simulation for Last Known Location as MongoDB-based Simulation
 The `init_db_setup` folder includes `python scripts` to prepopulate MongoDB with:

-- `MonitoringEventReports` for last known location entries.
+- `CellId to polygon area Coords mapping` entries.
 - IMSI mapper entries for test phoneNumbers.
 This setup allows the NEF to simulate MonitoringEventReports for northbound APIs.
 Create a python `venv` and install `requirements.txt` to execute the `python scripts`.